mjambresic/talos-records/README.md

 <br>

 ## License
-This project is licensed under the terms of the [License](LICENSE).
+This project is licensed under the terms of the [MIT License](LICENSE).

-Copyright © Matija Jambresic
+Copyright © 2025 Matija Jambresic

 For information about third-party assets used and their respective licenses, please see the [Third Party](THIRDPARTY.md) file.